Open-IX/BCOP/README.md

 When you're ready, use the [BCOP Template](https://github.com/Open-IX/BCOP/blob/master/BCOP_Template.md) as the basis for a new BCOP document.

+Don't forget to join the [mailing list](http://lists.open-ix.org/mailman/listinfo/bcop) to be part of the conversation!

 ## More Information:
 Say it: *B-C-O-P (bee cee oh pee)*